 New York University is coming to Brooklyn — and so is its voracious appetite for real estate.

-The fast-growing private institution, based in Greenwich Village, is opening its first non-Manhattan residence in a Brooklyn Heights apartment tower, and is negotiating what it described as a “merger” with Downtown Brooklyn-based Polytechnic University.
+The ever-growing private institution, based in Greenwich Village, is opening its first non- Manhattan residence in a Brooklyn Heights apartment tower, and is negotiating what it described as a “merger” with Downtown Brooklyn-based Polytechnic University.

-A van will provide late night service between campus and the across-the-bridge dorm, the website said.
+A van will provide late night service between the NYU campus and the across-the-bridge dorm.

 ©2007 Community News Group

 By submitting this comment, you agree to the following terms:

 You agree that you, and not BrooklynPaper.com or its affiliates, are fully responsible for the content that you post.
 You agree not to post any abusive, obscene, vulgar, slanderous, hateful, threatening or sexually-oriented material or any material that may violate applicable law; doing so may lead to the removal of your post and to your being permanently banned from posting to the site.
 You grant to BrooklynPaper.com the royalty-free, irrevocable, perpetual and fully sublicensable license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform and display such content in whole or in part world-wide and to incorporate it in other works in any form, media or technology now known or later developed.